Below please find general information about the Village of Fowlerville Michigan that may not be found on other pages within this website.

 Court Ordered Community Service

-Please contact the Department of Public Works Crew Leader, Cathy Elliott, to schedule hours/days available for court ordered community service, 517-749-2506.
+Please contact the Department of Public Works Crew Leader, Cathy Elliott, to schedule hours/days available for court-ordered community service, 517-749-2506.

-Shoppers and guests to the Village of Fowlerville's historical downtown and area parks enjoy free parking on the corner lot of N. Ann Street & Power Street (including overnight parking), the large DDA Parking lot in the Northwest Quadrant off of W. Grand River Avenue, the Mill Street Parking Lot in the Northeast Quadrant, and the Public Parking Lot located at the Village Municipal Offices (213 S. Grand Avenue).
+Shoppers and guests to the Village of Fowlerville's historic downtown and area parks enjoy free parking on the corner lot of N. Ann Street & Power Street (including overnight parking), the large DDA Parking lot in the Northwest Quadrant off of W. Grand River Avenue, the Mill Street Parking Lot in the Northeast Quadrant, and the Public Parking Lot located at the Village Municipal Offices (213 S. Grand Avenue).
 Both the Fowlerville Community Park and the Centennial Park have parking areas within each facility.
 Parallel parking is located on East and West Grand River Avenue in the downtown, as well as on North and South Grand Avenue.
-Unless otherwise posted, signage indicating 'No Parking from 3 AM to 6 AM' are posted on all lots (including the downtown parallel parking areas).
+Unless otherwise posted, signage indicating 'No Parking from 3 AM to 6 AM' is posted on all lots (including the downtown parallel parking areas).

 Seasonal Mosquito Control